Real Estate Agent Asset Protection

-It is under one of those claims that real estate professionals are named in a lawsuit or receive a demand letter.
-Through proactive asset protection planning, education and familiarization with these claims, professionals can avoid being stripped of assets.
-We’ve detailed the 10 most common claims and causes of actions since 2001.
+It is under one of those claims that name real estate professionals in lawsuits or demand letters.
+Therefore, through proactive asset protection planning, education and familiarization with these claims, professionals can avoid being stripped of assets.
+Now, let’s detail the 10 most common claims and causes of actions since 2001.

 This is the most common claim against real estate professionals with a single differentiating factor, intent.
-In order for a judge or jury to rule in favor of a fraud claim a deliberate intent to harm must be proven.
+That is, in order for a judge or jury to rule in favor of a fraud claim, your opponent must prove a deliberate intent to harm.

 Example Fraud Claims:

 - Purposely withholding information from buyers with knowledge of of problems that could jeopardize a real estate development project